A resource for vision professionals and people with low vision, to help them understand and deal with vision impairment

 • Is the foveal field affected?

-If the reverse is true, and whatever condition you have is affecting the back part of the eye but is not affecting the fovea, you might have close to normal visual acuity.
+If the reverse is true — that is, whatever condition you has is affecting the back part of the eye but is not affecting the fovea — you might have close to normal visual acuity, and read down the eye chart really well.
 But that doesn’t mean your vision is normal.
-Problems with the rest of the non-foveal areas of your vision can have a huge impact on your visual function.
+Having non-foveal scotomas can have a huge impact on your visual function.

 There are two really frustrating things about visual field impairment.